henni0208/Anycubic-i3-Prusa-Clone-Marlin-Configuration/COMMON_ISSUES.md

 - **Cause:** VREF values too low or too high.
 - **Solution:**
   - Set the VREF (small screw on the stepper driver) to approximately 0.45V for all axis motors (X, Y, Z).
-    - To measure it, place the positive probe on the screw and the negative (ground) probe on the power supply's GND.
+    - To measure it, place the positive probe on the screw and the negative (ground) probe on the power supply's 0V/- **not** the general GND.
   - For the extruder motor, set VREF to around **0.8–0.9V**.